MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/components/vscode/understanding-file-encoding.md

 ## What is file encoding and why is it important?

 VSCode manages the interface between a human entering strings of characters into a buffer and reading/writing blocks of bytes to the filesystem.
-When VSCode saves the file, it uses a text encoding to do this.
+When VSCode saves a file, it uses a text encoding to do this.

 Similarly, when PowerShell runs a script it must convert the bytes in a file to characters to